bluemelodia/Outages/README.md

 Loki dashboard (logs):
 https://outages.grafana.net/public-dashboards/4bbb6af5bef74ce6832a474fbb9b496f

+# Background

+CORS (Cross-Origin Resource Sharing) is a security feature built into web browsers.
+It prevents a website from making requests to a different domain (origin) unless that server explicitly allows it.
+For example, if your app is running at http://localhost:3000 and tries to fetch data from https://logs-prod-036.grafana.net, the browser will block the request unless Grafana allows your origin through CORS headers.

+Not every request triggers CORS: requests to the same origin, requests from server-side code, or requests to APIs that allow your origin will succeed.
+But if the API disallows CORS, your request will fail in the browser even if it works in Postman or server-side scripts.

+A common solution during development is to use a local CORS proxy like lcp.
+The proxy runs on your machine (e.g., http://localhost:8010, which is a domain that is not always allowed by APIs) and forwards requests to the real API.
+Because the browser sees the request as going to localhost (same origin), it doesn’t block it.
+In production, your app can call the real API directly without the proxy.

 # Pre-requisites

 To use the Crypto API, you need to create a demo account and get an API key.